jnumm/fortuner2/README.md

 Ubuntu/Debian in
-[Juhani Numminen's Launchpad PPA](https://launchpad.net/~jsonic/+archive/ppa/) (the packages will be published for the development version of Ubuntu, currently "saucy") and Arch Linux in the [AUR](https://aur.archlinux.org/packages/fortuner2/).
+[Juhani Numminen's Launchpad PPA](https://launchpad.net/~jsonic/+archive/ppa/) (the packages will be published for the development version of Ubuntu, currently “utopic”) and Arch Linux in the [AUR](https://aur.archlinux.org/packages/fortuner2/).

 If you would like to package fortuner for your distribution, please have